-If you ever need to set up a simple password protected section under WordPress, these snippets and plugins might come in handy when you’re hacking through your theme.
+If you ever need to set up a simple password protected area in WordPress, these snippets and plugins might come in handy when you’re hacking through your theme.

 I believe this would be the logical approach: you create a main password protected page for your private section and then you create a bunch of child pages under that page.
 This way you’ll be using native WordPress functionality (page organization and page visibility) for most of your private section.